akash-07/Software-Engineering-Assignments/Term Project/README.md

 Each chapter has to be read in detail and understood.
 Since this pure FP, finishing one chapter itself takes lot of time and additionally figuring out patterns makes it more tedious, hence the timeline below.

 For each design pattern, I will provide:
--- A comprehensive explanation.
+..*A comprehensive explanation.
--- Use cases with examples taken from [47 Degree: Fp in Scala exercises](https://www.scala-exercises.org/) -- Advantages over OOP.
+..*Use cases with examples taken from [47 Degree: Fp in Scala exercises](https://www.scala-exercises.org/) ..*Advantages over OOP.
--- Demonstration using Scala.
+..*Demonstration using Scala.

 Target is one pattern(one chapter)/week as follows: